Adrian-Cespedes/LingoQA_Reproducibility/README.md

 # LingoQA Reproducibility
 This repo contains some scripts to reproduce/enhance the results presented in the [LingoQA](https://arxiv.org/abs/2312.14115) paper.

+## Important links
+- [LingoQA Repository](https://github.com/wayveai/LingoQA): Contains the evaluation script used to evaluate the models
+- [Unsloth](https://github.com/unslothai/unsloth): Framework used for fine-tuning models

+***

 > The scripts are designed to be run on a SLURM cluster.
 Still, instructions for both SLURM and non-SLURM environments are provided.

 ## Installation